Caldarie/flutter_tflite_audio/README.md

 ## Known Issues

 1. **Inference isn't accurate** - Its possible that your device doesn't have enough time to record.
 Simply adjust the bufferSize to a lower value.
-Likewise, if your bufferSize is too low, the recording length is too long and your model may possibly register it as background noise.
+Likewise, if your bufferSize is too low, the recording length will be too long and your model may possibly register it as background noise.
 Simply adjust the bufferSize to a higher value.

 2. **App crashes when runnning GTM model on both android and iOS** - To reduce your app's footprint, this package has disabled GTM feature by default.
 You will need to manually enable ops-select on your [podfile - step 4 & Xcode - step 5](#ios-if-you-are-using-googles-teachable-machine-model-otherwise-skip) and [build gradle - step 3](#android-if-you-are-using-googles-teachable-machine-otherwise-skip)